Māgha Pūjā: Myanmar (Burma)

 In Myanmar, Māgha Pūjā (တပေါင်းလပြည့်နေ့) is observed on the full moon day of Tabaung, the final month of the Burmese calendar.
 Furthermore, tradition has it that a king of Ukkalapa completed the building of the Shwedagon Pagoda and enshrined the hair of the Buddha in it on this day.
 Fifteen days before this full moon day, the Shwedagon Pagoda Festival is held, on which a ceremony is held for offerings to the 28 Buddhas (from Taṇhaṅkara to Gotama Buddha), followed by a 10-day continuous recital of Buddhist texts.
 Burmese devotees make merits and meditate during this period, and in Mandalay and the North, sand pagodas are made in honor of the Buddha.
 (Note: For the merits and meditation, see "Meritorious deeds performed at religious edifices throughout nation on Full Moon Day of Tabodwe" (2011) For the sand pagodas, see Thiha, Nay (2019).
 "What to expect on Full Moon Day of Tabaung") Other pagoda festivals are held in this period, including the Shwe Settaw Pagoda Festival in the Magwe Region's Minbu Township and the Alaungdaw Kathapa Pagoda Festival, near the Alaungdaw Kathapa National Park in the Sagaing Region.
 The Botahtaung Pagoda and the Sule Pagoda are also much visited.
 Furthermore, the Kyaiktiyo Pagoda is very popular, and thousands of candles are lit around the boulder below the pagoda.

 Sri Lanka

-In Sri Lanka, Māgha Pūjā is also observed.
-In the evening, a procession (Sinhala language: perahera) with approximately 5,000 people and many elephants is held, called Gangarama Navam.
-This tradition started in Sri Lanka in the 1980s, and lasts for two days.
+In Sri Lanka, Māgha Pūjā is called Navam Pohoya in the Sinhala language and is a national holiday during which many observe uposatha (Sinhala language: sil).
+Gangaramaya temple hosts a procession (Sinhala language: Navam perahera) with approximately 5,000 people and many elephants on this day.
+This perahera tradition started in Sri Lanka in the 1980s, and lasts for two days.
 Monks walk in the procession as well, chanting paritta texts.
 Dancers from multiple religious traditions perform during the walk.